 Phone: (518) 456-6323 ext.
 303

-Ms. Cochran is a Research Analyst with the Finn Institute.
-She is also a Master’s student at the School of Criminal Justice at the University at Albany.
-She holds a B.A. in both Political Science and Studio Art from Connecticut College.
+Ms. Cochran is a Senior Research Analyst with the Finn Institute.
+She holds a B.A. in both Political Science and Studio Art from Connecticut College, and an M.A. in Criminal Justice from the University at Albany, SUNY.
+Her research interests include police culture, criminal investigation, and police-prosecutor relationships.

 Publications, Reports, and Presentations